-Estée Lauder Companies Inc., commonly known as Estée Lauder, is a leading global beauty brand headquartered in the United States.
-Founded in 1946, the company has established itself as a pioneer in the cosmetics industry, specialising in skincare, makeup, fragrance, and hair care products.
-With a strong presence in major operational regions including North America, Europe, and Asia, Estée Lauder has consistently delivered innovative products that cater to diverse consumer needs.
-Renowned for its high-quality formulations and luxurious packaging, Estée Lauder's core offerings include iconic skincare lines such as Advanced Night Repair and a wide range of makeup products that enhance natural beauty.
-The brand's commitment to research and development has positioned it as a market leader, achieving notable milestones such as being one of the first to introduce anti-ageing skincare.
-With a reputation for excellence, Estée Lauder continues to shape the beauty landscape globally.
+Estée Lauder Companies Inc., a leading name in the global beauty industry, is headquartered in the United States.
+Founded in 1946, the company has established itself as a pioneer in skincare, makeup, fragrance, and hair care products.
+With a strong presence in major operational regions including North America, Europe, and Asia, Estée Lauder is renowned for its innovative formulations and luxurious offerings.
+The brand's core products, such as the iconic Double Wear Foundation and Advanced Night Repair serum, are celebrated for their quality and effectiveness, setting them apart in a competitive market.
+Over the years, Estée Lauder has achieved significant milestones, including the expansion of its portfolio to include numerous prestigious brands.
+Today, it stands as a market leader, recognised for its commitment to excellence and sustainability in beauty.

 How does Estee Lauder's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.